ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 ## The Journey So Far

 Bee 2.0 marks the culmination of months of significant technical advancements and the broader growth of the Swarm ecosystem.
 On the technical side, the development of the Bee client has undergone substantial refactoring to improve code maintainability and facilitate the development of new features.
-These efforts laid the foundation for the substantial upgrades introduced in the 2.0 release, including the new erasure coding feature serving as the cornerstone of this release.
+These efforts laid the foundation for the substantial upgrades introduced in the 2.0 release, including the new erasure coding feature serving as its cornerstone.

 Parallel to the refactoring efforts, the rollout of the [postage stamp price oracle](https://blog.ethswarm.org/foundation/2023/oracle-overview/) has been underway.
 This feature enables dynamic pricing based on network usage, constituting a key component for Swarm's self-sustaining economic system.
 The release of the price oracle also marks the completion of [Swarm's storage incentives system](https://blog.ethswarm.org/foundation/2022/the-mechanics-of-swarm-networks-storage-incentives/).